-The new BAT conclusions include a set of BAT-AELs for ammonia emissions to air from animal housing for broilers.
+The new BAT conclusions include a set of BAT-AEL's for ammonia emissions to air from animal housing for broilers.

-For variations all housing on farms will need to meet the BAT-AEL - see final row in table above for more details.
+For variations all new housing on existing farms will need to meet the BAT-AEL.

 Industrial Emissions Directive (IED)